 Geoff Boutle MBACP (Snr Accred)

 An experienced counsellor based in Chichester and Bognor Regis I work with individuals and also couples from across West Sussex and beyond, who may be facing difficult or sensitive personal issues.
 My concern is to help meet the specific needs of each individual client.
-As an experienced counsellor I support clients by using various counselling approaches including cognitive behavioural therapy (CBT), psychodynamic counselling, humanistic counselling and solution focused therapy.

 I am committed to working with clients who are experiencing personal difficulties such as anxiety, anger management, stress, eating disorders, abuse, depression, relationship issues, low self-esteem, loss, bereavement, abuse, sexual issues, obsessive compulsive disorder (OCD) and dealing with change.
 I also have specific experience in supporting clients who have work related concerns including stress, low self-confidence, anger and anxiety in the work place, bullying and issues around maintaining work life balance.
 Counselling can be open ended or on a time limited basis.

-In addition to supporting individual clients I offer couples counselling and relationship counselling.
+In addition to supporting individual clients I also offer couples counselling and relationship counselling.

 I am always prepared to meet with potential clients for an initial informal discussion.
 I do not charge a fee for that first meeting.